scalar-labs/helm-charts/docs/getting-started-scalardb-analytics-postgresql.md

 ## Step 2.
 Start MySQL and PostgreSQL pods

-ScalarDB including ScalarDB Analytics with PostgreSQL can use some kind of database system as a backend database.
+ScalarDB including ScalarDB Analytics with PostgreSQL can use several types of database systems as a backend database.
 In this document, we use MySQL and PostgreSQL.

 You can deploy MySQL and PostgreSQL on the Kubernetes cluster as follows.